An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Results

 \section{Results}

 We fabricated this optical isolator (Fig.~\ref{fig2}e) using a 600 nm X-cut thin-film lithium niobate on insulator (TFLN) integrated photonics platform with an oxide cladding and two-layer gold electrodes to generate the required electro-optic stimuli.
 The fabrication process and key geometric features are described in Methods.
 Lithium niobate is well-suited for electro-optics due to its large EO coefficient ($r_{33} \approx 30$ pm/V) and wide bandgap, offering a broad transparency range of 250 to 5300 nm with propagation losses below 0.1 dB/cm \cite{weis_lithium_1985, desiatov_ultra-low-loss_2019}.
-The resonator design targets an optical momentum gap of 13000 -- 15000 rad/m.
-Accordingly, two periods of the 3-phase RF stimulus electrodes were patterned on one side of the resonator, and their pitch was selected at $L=150$ {\textmu}m, resulting in a total interaction length of 900 {\textmu}m.
+The resonator design targets an optical momentum gap of 13000 -- 15000 rad/m corresponding to an azimuthal order difference of $\Delta M_\textrm{optical} = 7$.
+Accordingly, two periods of the 3-phase RF stimulus electrodes were patterned on one side of the resonator, and their pitch was selected at $L=150$ {\textmu}m, resulting in a total interaction length of 900 {\textmu}m (stimulus wavelength is then 450 {\textmu}m, which matches $M_\textrm{stimulus} = 7$ around the racetrack).
 The stimulus electrode cross-section (Fig.~\ref{fig2}a) was designed to generate a mirror-symmetric transverse electric field profile along the LN Z-axis (Fig.~\ref{fig2}c) to efficiently harness the $r_{33}$ coefficient for modulation.
 We additionally fabricated a set of EO tuning electrodes on the opposite side of the resonator.